 Specific revenue-sharing details aren't known yet.
 They depend on how a federal antitrust lawsuit is settled, with the NCAA.
 It's still in negotiations.
 Revenue sharing could be seen as early as July 2025.

-According to the Tennessee Fund website, this plan could allocate about $22 million annually to pay student-athletes for their names, images and likenesses.
+According to the Tennessee Fund website, the proposed settlement allows for each school to allocate approximately $22 million annually to compensate athletes for using their names, images and likenesses.

 A Tennessee Athletics spokesperson said there are about 650 student-athletes at the school.
 If the revenue was equally split among each student-athlete, they would get nearly $33,900 each.